How to fix poor video quality on TikTok

 • Codec and container: H.264, .mp4 (high profile)

-• Frame rate: 30 fps (or keep 60 fps if that’s what you recorded)
+• Frame rate: 30 fps (or keep 60 fps if that’s what was recorded)

 • Bitrate (target): 8–12 Mbps for 30 fps, 10–15 Mbps for 60 fps